intfoundation/intchain-docs/docs/getting-started/1-intro.md

 ## INT Token
 The INT Chain its own native token known as *INT*.
 It is designed to serve two purposes in the network.

-* **Staking.**  Similar to the ATOM token in the Cosmos Hub, the INT token will be used as a staking token to secure the IPBFT blockchain.
+* **Staking.**  Similar to the INT token in the INT Chain 3.0, the INT token will be used as a staking token to secure the IPBFT blockchain.

 * **Transaction Fee.**  The INT token will also be used to pay fees for all transactions in the INT Chain network.